wizz13150/GapcoinStuff/Readme.md

 STABLE - **[gapcoin-cli]Dump_RawToCustom_Mersenne.ps1**

-  -Format data from an existing raw .txt dump file and add to file.
+  -Format data from an existing raw .txt dump file (raw blocks) and add to file.

   Change gapcoin-cli path and run from everywhere.